Trusts for disabled people

 There are also restrictions on what may happen if the trust is brought to an end during the lifetime of the settlor (for example, if the settlor’s condition improves).
 Either the settlor or another person must become fully entitled to the trust property in their own right, or the trust must continue as a disabled trust for the benefit of another beneficiary.

-This extension to enable those who are about to lose capacity to create a disabled trust was negotiated by a Low Incomes Tax Reform Group-led coalition mainly of mental health charities and their advisers during the passage of the 2006 Finance Bill through the House of Commons.
-However, it only applies where the afflicted party settles the money themselves.
+This extension to enable those who are about to lose capacity to create a disabled trust only applies where the person themselves settles the money.
 It is, therefore, of no use where the property to be put into trust belongs to someone other than the intended beneficiary – for example, if the parents of a child with a degenerative condition wish to place property into trust for the benefit of that child later in life.